Maison retail, Mayfair

 Seen as the first phase in activating a ‘lost’ space, the project had a long-term aim of becoming a new cultural home originally under the ‘The Paul Institute’ banner, for one of the UK’s most ambitious and original contemporary musicians.

 The primary aim was to create spaces that would provide a backdrop for the tenant to add their own distinct branding and playfulness.
-The Headquarters International (HQi) collective now occupies the space, with a mission to establish an independent, accessible and nurturing space for music creativity and collaboration.
-HQi was set up not only for the benefit and development of the artists involved in it, but also to allow anyone to access and enjoy the output.
+The current tenant’s mission is to provide accessible and nurturing space for music creativity and collaboration, not only for the benefit and development of the artists involved in it, but also to allow anyone to access and enjoy the output.
 As such the scheme provides a generous and versatile set of spaces, well suited to hosting a broad range of installations and events, with the added capacity to accommodate phased development over time.

-The next phase is already underway with one room professionally tuned and fitted out by an acoustic engineer as the first studio space within the scheme.
+The next phase is now underway with one room professionally tuned and fitted out by an acoustic engineer as the first studio space within the scheme.